 While in Wanhua, make sure to check out Bopiliao Street, an old Taipei street which has been restored to give visitors a feel of what the city used to look and feel like decades ago.

-Things to See and Do in Wanhua
+Top Things to Do in Wanhua

 1. Check out local art at the Red House